Analog One

 Last month, whilst in Portland, I picked up a disposable camera from a Rite Aid downtown.
 Why?
 I'm not entirely sure why, but I wanted to capture a little bit of my trip on film, and this was the quickest way of doing so.
 I've seen a couple people do whole series on disposable cameras, and they always turn out so dreamy.

-When my friends and I were down at the food trucks, this was the point when we walked by Hozier sitting on the sidewalk eating a sandwich and we kept walking, like idiots. *stupidstupidstupid* Oh well, he's coming back on tour in February, so I won't give up that chance again.
+we kept walking, like idiots. *stupidstupidstupid* Oh well, he's coming back on tour in February, so I won't give up that chance again.
 Ugh.

 The rest of the shots I used in the city, buildings and parks, all my favorite parts of Portland.
 Even with the new cars, the familiar green tinge of the coloring makes these all look so vintage.
 It's the kind of coloring that VSCO Cam-ers dream about.
 Confession: I love using VSCO Cam.